 3. Destination targets

 These longer-term shared business and engineering goals aim to meet business objectives internally or externally.
 For example, marketing could build a campaign supporting a release, and sales may need a new feature added to break into a new industry.
 Engineers typically view these goals as the breakpoints in the roadmap.

 Regardless of the time or energy required, your team works to build or deliver something.
 The source of the work may differ depending on the type of goal, but the general tracking process remains consistent.

 Most of us will recognize feature delivery, but this includes significant pure-engineering efforts.
-Goals like paying off tech debts, upgrading to the next major version of a library, and migrating a production database may not show up on the typical product roadmap.
+Goals like paying off tech debts, upgrading to the next major library version, and migrating a production database may not appear on the typical product roadmap.